Whisker fatigue often gets brushed off as a quirky internet concept, but it ties directly to how a cat’s sensory system works.

 The Science Behind Cat Whiskers

 Whiskers help cats navigate in complete darkness, judge whether they can fit through tight spaces, detect nearby prey or threats, and even gauge the mood of other cats.
-They’re essentially your cat’s built-in GPS and security system rolled into one.
+They’re your cat’s built-in GPS and security system rolled into one.
 This incredible sensitivity, however, is precisely what makes them vulnerable to overstimulation.

 What Is Whisker Fatigue and Why Does It Happen?

 Every time your cat leans down to eat or drink, their whiskers brush against the bowl’s sides, sending constant signals to their brain.
 While this might not seem like a big deal to us, imagine trying to concentrate on a task while someone continuously taps you on the shoulder.
-That’s essentially what’s happening to your cat’s sensory system.
+That’s what’s happening to your cat’s sensory system.

 What causes whisker fatigue goes beyond just bowl contact.
 The condition can develop from any situation where whiskers experience repetitive stimulation or pressure.
 Deep, narrow bowls are the primary culprits, but overcrowded feeding areas, furniture placement that forces cats into tight spaces while eating, or even stress-inducing environments can contribute to the problem.